eDuuck/Sev-Wasm-Study/README.md

 1. Issue `make dependencies` to pull and build any external dependencies used by this code.
 You only need to do this once.
 2. Issue `make` to build all binaries and the sev step library

+The SEV-Step library requires access to the header file for the IOCTL API exposed by the kernel part.
+If you build the library as part of the meta repository, this is already pre-configured.
+Otherwise, you need to edit the `environment.env` file to point the build system to the kernel's include directory.

 After building, the binaries are in `sev-step-userland/build/binaries` (except for the server part of the end2end test, which is in `build/rust/target/release/`) and the library is in `sev-step-userland/build/libs`.